Child SupportThis is an advertisement

 The divorce attorneys at Wagner & Bloch have extensive family law experience and have successfully secured fair child support agreements in a wide range of divorce and dissolution cases.
 We represent parents going through divorce, as well as unwed parents, including mothers and fathers from a range of economic and social backgrounds.
 Wagner & Bloch considers the whole picture to develop favorable options that make sense for you and your family.

 Call Wagner & Bloch today at 513-751-4420 to schedule your initial consultation.
 Our Cincinnati & Northern Kentucky divorce attorneys are prepared to assist you in all matters of family law, from property division to parenting issues involving child support, child custody arrangements, and stepparent adoption.
-We represent parents throughout Northern Kentucky and Ohio, including Hamilton County, Clermont County, and Warren County as well as Boone County, Campbell County and Kenton County.
+We represent parents throughout Northern Kentucky and Ohio, including Hamilton County, Clermont County, Warren County, and Butler County as well as Boone County, Campbell County and Kenton County.